willward20/UCA-Honors-Capstone/README.md

 calibrating a low-cost MEMS accelerometer using least-squares fitting, primarily concentrated on removing systematic error from acceleration signals.

-# Contents
+### Contents

+[Thesis.pdf](https://github.com/willward20/UCA-Honors-Capstone/blob/main/Thesis.pdf) is a PDF of my written thesis, which includes information about the project background, experimental methodology, data analysis, and conclusions.
+* **Chapter 1:** Background information about accelerometers, linear displacement estimates, and the need for calibration
+* **Chapter 2:** Literature review of calibration techniques including error modeling, least-squares optimization, and data collection procedures
+* **Chapter 3:** Methodology, including hardware and software setup, preliminary tests performed, statistical analysis, data collection procedures, and calibration procedures
+* **Chapter 4:** Results and analysis
+* **Chapter 5:** Project conclusions and error analysis

-The Preliminary-Tests and Six-Position-Test folders contain all of the code used to collect calibration testing data during the project.
-The folders also contain all plots generated for my thesis document (Thesis.pdf).
-In my analysis, I found that a calibration method that removes bias from both the acceleration and displacement data performed better than the other methods I tested.
-The Best-Calibration-Method folder contains the code used in implementing this method.
+The [Best-Calibration-Method](https://github.com/willward20/UCA-Honors-Capstone/tree/main/Best-Calibration-Method) folder contains the three programs needed to implement the most successful calibration method I used.
+In my analysis, I found that a calibration method that removes bias from both the acceleration and displacement data performed better than a calibration method that only removes acceleration bias.
+The [Preliminary-Tests](https://github.com/willward20/UCA-Honors-Capstone/tree/main/Preliminary-Tests) folder contains code and data of my preliminary tests.
+These tests were used to ensure that accelerometer calibration was feasible.
+Finally, the [Six-Position-Test](https://github.com/willward20/UCA-Honors-Capstone/tree/main/Six-Position-Test) folder contains the code and data from my initial calibration experiments.

+This capstone project was completed to fulfill my undergraduate thesis requirement for the [University Scholars Program](https://uca.edu/honors/usp/) at the University of Central Arkansas.
+I graduated from UCA with a Bachelor's of Science in [Engineering Physics](https://uca.edu/physics/engineering-physics/) in May 2023.